Joey Maggs Death – Undisclosed Causes

 A Start in the South

-Joseph Magliano was born in 1969 in Baltimore, Maryland.
+Joseph Magliano was born on September 29, 1967 in Baltimore, Maryland.
 He began working in Buck Robley’s promotion Deep South Promotion in 1987.
 Working as Joey Maggs, he developed his craft in the South, eventually working in the Memphis promotion United States Wrestling Association (USWA) where he captured the USWA Tag Team Titles with Rex King and the USWA Junior Heavyweight Championship.

 Putting Wrestlers Over for Money